His House (2020)

 As time passes and the external is being worked on, the harrowing memories from the past are haunting Bol with an increasing intensity, personified within the walls of their new house.
 Bol must face the trauma and accept his history before it is too late and he loses himself in madness completely.

-You might also like: The Shining (1980), Get Out (2017), The Haunting of Hill House (2018)
+You might also like: The Shining (1980), Get Out (2017), Host (2020)

 Gasp Factor